01-edu/public/subjects/social-network/README.md

 - User information (every information requested in the register form apart from the **Password**, obviously)
 - User activity
   - Every post made by the user
-  - Every comment made by the user (and the corresponding post, if the post is from a public profile or followed user)
 - Followers and following users (display the users that are following the owner of the profile and who he/she is following)

 There are two types of profiles: a public profile and a private profile.
 A public profile will display the information specified above to every user on the social network, while the private profile will only display that same information to their followers only.